keybuk/homebridge-powerview/README.md

  * Roller Shades.
  * Shades with Horizontal Vanes (e.g. Silhouette, Pirouette).
 The main accessory controls the vertical movement of the shades, and a slider under Details controls the tilt of the vanes when closed.
  * Shades with Vertical Vanes (e.g. Luminette).
-The main accessory controls the horizontal movement of the shades, and a slider under Details controls the tilt of the vanes when closed..
+The main accessory controls the horizontal movement of the shades, and a slider under Details controls the tilt of the vanes when closed.
  * Top-Down/Bottom-Up Shades (e.g. Duette).
 You will get two accessories, one for the bottom of the shade, and one of the top.
 They can be controlled independently or combined using HomeKit scenes.

 Shades can participate in HomeKit scenes and automations.

 ## Installation